reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 Although herbicides containing paraquat are not easily available to ordinary people, they are still widely used in rural areas, so they can still be obtained.
 This is a highly toxic drug and the antidote is still unclear.

 Paraquat and Diquat have similar structures and properties.
 Both of them produce enzymes in the body and deteriorate the lipids of cell membranes.
 Severe vomiting may occur after drinking, and the mouth, esophagus, and digestive organs may rot, harming the liver, kidneys, circulatory organs, lungs, etc., and may lead to death.
-The characteristic is that although the internal organs are damaged, the sensation is clear, so the pain is greater (Case 3).
+The characteristic is that although the internal organs are damaged, the sensation is clear, so the pain is greater (Case study 3).

 The herbicide "Gramochon" contains paraquat 24%, "Pragrocks L" and "Majiate" contain 5% paraquat and 7% diquat, "Regorox" contains 30% of diquat.
 The lethal dose of "Regorox" is 20-40ml.
 In addition, there are many herbicides containing two ingredients.